Would you like to sleep better?

 Courses are set up in response to interest; a day, time & venue are then set to suit would be participants.
 Please get in touch if this is of interest.

-This course is now fully booked but there may be another course around April/May time, so please get in touch if this might be of interest so I can take your availability into account: ~ mailto:email@example.com
+A course is currently underway but there may be another course around April/May time, so please get in touch if this might be of interest so I can take your availability into account: ~ mailto:firstname.lastname@example.org

 Content of Workshops & Courses